Chuks-project/Project-sixteen/README.md

     }
 ```

 ##### Let us quickly understand what happened above.

   - The count tells us that we need 2 subnets.
 Therefore, Terraform will invoke a loop to create 2 subnets.
   - The data resource will return a list object that contains a list of AZs.
 Internally, Terraform will receive the data like this

+`["eu-west-1a", "eu-west-1b"]`

+Each of them is an index, the first one is index 0, while the other is index 1.
+If the data returned had more than 2 records, then the index numbers would continue to increment.

+Therefore, each time Terraform goes into a loop to create a subnet, it must be created in the retrieved AZ from the list.
+Each loop will need the index number to determine what AZ the subnet will be created.
+That is why we have data.aws_availability_zones.available.names[count.index] as the value for availability_zone.
+When the first loop runs, the first index will be 0, therefore the AZ will be eu-central-1a.
+The pattern will repeat for the second loop.

+But there is still a problem.
+If we run Terraform with this configuration, it may succeed for the first time, but by the time it goes into the second loop, it will fail because we still have cidr_block hard coded.
+The same cidr_block cannot be created twice within the same VPC.
+So, we have a little more work to do.

+- In order to solve or avoid the problem of creating same cidr_block in the same VPC, we have to make cidr_block dynamic.
+- To do this, We will introduce a function cidrsubnet().
+It accepts 3 parameters(Its parameters are cidrsubnet(prefix, newbits, netnum).
+- Let us use it first by updating the configuration, then we will explore its internals.

 ```
- ["eu-west-1a", "eu-west-1b"]
+    # Create public subnet1
+    resource "aws_subnet" "public" {
+        count                   = 2
+        vpc_id                  = aws_vpc.main.id
+        cidr_block              = cidrsubnet(var.vpc_cidr, 4 , count.index)
+        map_public_ip_on_launch = true
+        availability_zone       = data.aws_availability_zones.available.names[count.index]
+        }
 ```

+- A closer look at cidrsubnet – this function works like an algorithm to dynamically create a subnet CIDR per AZ.
+Regardless of the number of subnets created, it takes care of the cidr value per subnet.

+## Removing hard coded count value.

+If we cannot hard code a value we want, then we will need a way to dynamically provide the value based on some input.
+Since the data resource returns all the AZs within a region, it makes sense to count the number of AZs returned and pass that number to the count argument.

+To do this, we can introuduce length() function, which basically determines the length of a given list, map, or string.

+Since data.aws_availability_zones.available.names returns a list like ["eu-central-1a", "eu-central-1b", "eu-central-1c"] we can pass it into a lenght function and get number of the AZs.

+length(["eu-central-1a", "eu-central-1b", "eu-central-1c"])

+= Now we can simply update the public subnet block to look like this:

+---
+# Create public subnet1
+    resource "aws_subnet" "public" {
+        count                   = length(data.aws_availability_zones.available.names)
+        vpc_id                  = aws_vpc.main.id
+        cidr_block              = cidrsubnet(var.vpc_cidr, 4 , count.index)
+        map_public_ip_on_launch = true
+        availability_zone       = data.aws_availability_zones.available.names[count.index]
+}

+---